-In this rural Trump country, covid vaccine is an easy sell — for now
+In this part of rural Trump country, covid vaccine is an easy sell — for now

 This rural Virginia community thought it could escape the pandemic.
 Now, it has among the highest number of new cases in the state.

-A third state health district, Mount Rogers, covers the remainder of the state’s sprawling far Southwest region, a cluster of 13 counties and three cities that are geographically and culturally closer to Kentucky and Tennessee than to Virginia’s power centers in Richmond and suburban Washington.
+A third state health district, Mount Rogers, covers the remainder of the state’s sprawling far southwestern region, a cluster of 13 counties and three cities that are geographically and culturally closer to Kentucky and Tennessee than to Virginia’s power centers in Richmond and suburban Washington.
 While the region has bright spots — its school test scores are routinely among the best in the state — its residents are poorer and sicker than most Virginians.

 Yet when it comes to coronavirus vaccination rates, the region is on par with the state average, and in some cases far ahead of it.
 Twenty-five percent of the area’s population has received at least one dose, according to state health data — just a hair over the statewide average of 24 percent.
 And the numbers are significantly higher in Chafin’s home county of Russell (30 percent) and four immediately adjacent counties: Washington (32 percent), Buchanan (27 percent), Smyth and Dickenson (both 28 percent).